 Forensic Psychiatry Faculty

-The forensic psychiatry faculty consists of six full-time psychiatrists who are board certified in forensic psychiatry and one full-time forensic psychologist.
-Of the six full time faculty, two have additional board certification in child and adolescent psychiatry and another with added qualifications in addiction psychiatry.
+The forensic psychiatry faculty consists of four full-time psychiatrists who are board certified in forensic psychiatry and one full-time forensic psychologist.
+Of the four full time faculty, two have additional board certification in child and adolescent psychiatry and another with added qualifications in addiction psychiatry.

 Division chief and forensic psychiatry residency training director